The disturbing history behind Trump’s threat to target Iranian cultural sites

 The ICC’s message to the world at the time appeared to be: Attacks on cultural heritage will no longer go unpunished.

-But with a U.S. president now threatening to attack cultural targets in Iran, the narrative that the United States helped to advance now appears in doubt.
+But with a U.S. president now threatening to attack cultural sites in Iran, the narrative that the United States helped to advance now appears in doubt.

-“They’re allowed to kill our people,” Trump told reporters on Sunday, attempting to justify his threat.
+“They’re allowed to kill our people,” Trump told reporters Sunday, attempting to justify his threat.
 “They’re allowed to torture and maim our people.
 They’re allowed to use roadside bombs and blow up our people.
 And we’re not allowed to touch their cultural site?
 It doesn’t work that way.”